dtheodor/sqlalchemy-sqlschema/docs/index.rst

 dynamically.
 This is often needed when using schemas to implement multi-tenancy, i.e. when identical tables are placed in multiple different schemas but an end-user has access to only one of them.
-This allows to maximize re-use of code and database operations while being an effective multi-tenancy solution.
+This allows to maximize re-use of code and database operations while providing isolation.

 SQL schemas are not supported by all databases.
 PostgreSQL is one of them and supported by this library.
 An implementation for